-Spain has lifted entry restrictions for a number of approved third countries outside of the EU: Australia, Canada, China, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay.
+Spain has lifted entry restrictions for a number of approved third countries outside of the EU: Australia, China, South Korea, Japan, New Zealand, Rwanda, Singapore, Thailand and Uruguay.
 These travelers are subject to a reciprocal agreement.

 Check Spain's official tourism website for more information.